letta-ai/letta-node/README.md

     tools: ["web_search", "run_code"]
 });

-console.log(agentState.id);
-// agent-d9be...0846
+console.log("Agent created with ID:", agentState.id);

 const response = await client.agents.messages.create(agentState.id, {
-    messages: [
-        {
-            role: "user",
-            content: "Hey, nice to meet you, my name is Brad."
+    input: "Hey, nice to meet you, my name is Brad."
-        }
-    ]
 });

 // the agent will think, then edit its memory using a tool